 Day 3 - Activities in the Amazon & Return to Rurrenabaque (B/L)

 For those guests who like to get an early start, offered, is a pre-dawn ride a bit downriver.
 You arrive at an open spot to watch the slow spectacle of sunrise.
 After breakfast, you set off upriver to a small lake where pink dolphins often congregate to socialize.
 If you'd like, you're welcome to jump into the water for the unforgettable experience of swimming with these rare animals.
 The recommended months to see and swim with the dolphins are between December to March.
 After your swim, return to the lodge for lunch.
 In the afternoon set off for the return ride to Rurrenabaque, where you'll overnight.

 Day 4 - Flight back from Rurrenabaque to La Paz (B)

-Today you will make your own way to the airport and take your flight back to La Paz.
+Today you will take a transfer to the airport for your flight back to La Paz.
 The flight times depend on the day, but usually there are 4 flights daily: 7:20am, 12:45pm, 4:20pm and 6:25pm.